seemoo-lab/fido2-the-smartphone/README.md

 <router-ip>
 ```

-Finally, go to the iPhone's DNS settings by navigating to Settings -> WiFi -> *Info icon of the connected network* -> DNS and set `<local-ip>` as the DNS server.
+Finally, go to the iPhone's DNS settings by navigating to Settings -> WiFi -> *Info icon of the connected network* -> DNS and set `<server-ip>` as the DNS server.

 ## Install Website Certificates